monkdbofficial/monk-documentation/monkdb-sql/commands/52_DROP_SNAPSHOT.md

 ## Example

-To drop a snapshot named my_snapshot stored in a repository named `my_repository`, you would use the following SQL command:
+To drop a snapshot named `my_snapshot` stored in a repository named `my_repository`, you would use the following SQL command

 ```sql
 DROP SNAPSHOT my_repository.my_snapshot;